transparency-dev/witness-network/README.md

 culminates in the participating witnesses doing some manual reconfiguration.

 ### What about bogus origin lines?

+PROJECT-NAME tries to verify that origin lines are reasonable, see [registration process for logs][].
+Mistakes that someone is unhappy about ("that's my namespace") will surely happen eventually.
+However, as long as there are no origin-line collisions for real-world logs the issue is quite insignificant.
+Origin lines just need to be unique for witness cosigning to be secure.

+[registration process for logs]: #register-a-log-for-witnessing

 ### Why are the lists not signed?
 ### Why are the lists not transparency logged?